DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - `signed int a = whatever;` (no need to use the keyword `signed` which is by default)
   - Double spacing
 - Spaghetti 🍝 code
-- Too much masking of interrupts
-  - I can't define too much but I know it when I see it
 - Variables that don't make sense
   - Example: two global variables labeled `x` and `y` with no comments, making me wonder what they do.
 Then I have to read through hundreds of lines of code before I see them being used and, if I'm lucky, figure it out by context.
 (True story.)
-- Bloat
-  - Assembly: doing two or more `SBI` instead of `LDI` and `OUT` (if assignment is appropriate) or three or more `SBI` instead of `LDI`, `AND`, and `OUT` (if assignment is not appropriate)
-  - Assembly: using GP registers as storage instead of SRAM (this is OK until we have learned pointers)
-  - Too much stuff in an ISR
-  - A variable that isn't needed (e.g.: `a = VAR1 && VAR2` and then using `if(a)` instead of just `if (VAR1 && VAR2)`)
-  - Using an external interrupt on a particiular trigger condition, and then probing for that trigger condition
 - Hard-coding numbers instead of using a globally defined variable
 - Not using compound operators
 - Confusing / unclear / incorrect comments